aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 ## Step 3: Creating a Chart

-Now, let's create a chart and add it to the worksheet.
+Now we’ll add a column chart to the worksheet.
+The chart will occupy cells F6 to K16.

 ```java
 // Create a column chart